DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: Conclusion

 \section{Conclusion}

 We revisited a classical idea from the Principle of Maximum Entropy and proposed a novel addition to the SAC family using constraints derived from the critic.
-Our method includes modifications made to the actor's objective function along with value function estimation and automated solving of the Lagrange multipliers for the constraints.
-We also show theoretical support for the new policy objectives and propose practical strategies to stabilize our method.
+Our method includes modifications made to the actor's objective function and automatic solving of the Lagrange multipliers for the constraints.
+We also provide theoretical support for the new policy objectives and propose practical strategies to stabilize our method.
 Next, we benchmarked the overall performance gains against discrete SAC on both ID and OOD Atari.
 Finally, we discussed the different effects of the constraints on the expected value errors, actor's entropy and Q-value estimates.
-However we fundamentally believe our approach is novel with encouraging experimental results.